-If you believe that your asbestos related illness can, at least in part, be traced to products made by EaglePicher, you can file a claim with the trust fund the company established in 1996.
-The process can be complicated and may require that you submit proof of your illness and symptoms.
+If you believe your asbestos-related illness can, at least in part, be traced to products made by EaglePicher, you can file a claim with this trust fund.
+The process can be complicated and may require proof of illness and symptoms.

 You may also be required to prove you were exposed to asbestos through EaglePicher products, as well as evidence that this exposure caused your condition.
 You can rely on a lawyer experienced in asbestos claims to help maximize your chances of a successful claim.Get Your FREE Mesothelioma Packet